Coinbase Wallet Review 2023: What It Is And How To Use It

 The buy feature in Coinbase Wallet connects to the payment methods you use on the Coinbase exchange.
 Coinbase uses Plaid to connect to your bank.
 Users with multi-factor authentication on their bank account might run into trouble, like I did.
 If you use PayPal with Coinbase, PayPal isn’t available with Coinbase Pay.

 Once you’re connected, you can use a bank account or debit card to buy any cryptocurrency supported by the mobile wallet.
-Fees for buying crypto through Coinbase wallet follow Coinbase’s basic fee structure (which is costlier than Coinbase Advanced).
+Fees for buying crypto through Coinbase Wallet follow Coinbase’s basic fee structure (which is costlier than Coinbase Advanced).

 Purchase AmountCoinbase Fee